inferris-com/.github/profile/README.md

 # Inferris

 We do cool things here!
+Inferris at its core is a community game network in production, creating awesome content.
 Currently focused on software development for Minecraft backend servers and proxies.
-We are working on our own network infrastructure in Java and Python to create a diverse playable experience.
-In addition, our hopes are to use machine learning and AI tools to truly create something awesome.
+We are working on our own network infrastructure in Java and Python to create a spectacular and diverse playable experience, with pure unity and connections in mind.
+In addition, our hopes are to use machine learning and AI tools to truly create something unreal.
+Other plans are to release open source libraries to help out server admins.

 > Repositories are currently private, but public repos are most definitely planned